Career Lift Webinar: Cultural shifts needed in the industry: Where do YPs fit?

 By registering below, you receive access to the watch the webinar live OR if you can't watch it live, you receive the link to the recording 24 hours after the event date.
 You can then watch the recording at your leisure.

-This event is worth one SSSI CPD Point.
 Note, only the individual registered for the event is entitled to receive the associated CPD points.

 Thank you to our sponsor for this event!

 Katie Le Miere